Prompting Language Models for Linguistic Structure: Introduction

 \section{Introduction}

 The rapid increase in the scale of pretrained language models (PLMs) has led to a new paradigm of NLP modeling: in-context learning, or prompting \cite[e.g.,][]{brown2020language, raffel2020exploring}.
 In this setting, the model is used to perform a task directly via the predictions of the LM head without additional finetuning on the target task, often with a few demonstrations of the desired behavior provided within the input.
-This has led to impressive few-shot performance with PLMs on a wide variety of tasks, ranging from classification to summarization and generation \cite{liu2021pre}.
+This setup has led to impressive few-shot performance on various tasks ranging from classification to summarization and generation \cite{liu2021pre}.

-Due to their broad success on tasks requiring language understanding, we hypothesize that these models also contain significant knowledge about linguistics.
+Due to their broad success on tasks requiring language understanding, we hypothesize that these models also contain significant linguistic knowledge.
 However, we are not aware of existing prompting methods that can directly test this hypothesis on autoregressive PLMs.
-Behavioral analysis of PLMs \cite{belinkov2020interpretability} uses similar methods to prompting to measure knowledge stored in language models~\cite{gulordava2018colorless, petroni2019language}, but this technique is difficult to generalize to tasks that predict more complex structures.
-Additionally, current approaches for applying PLMs to linguistic structure prediction tasks finetune on the downstream task \cite[e.g.,][]{ma2021template}, which confounds measuring underlying model knowledge.
+Behavioral analysis of PLMs \cite{belinkov2020interpretability} uses methods similar to prompting to measure knowledge stored in language models~\cite{gulordava2018colorless, petroni2019language}, but this technique is difficult to generalize to tasks that predict more complex structures.
+Additionally, current approaches for applying PLMs to linguistic structured prediction tasks finetune on the downstream task \cite[e.g.,][]{ma2021template}, which confounds measuring underlying model knowledge.

-We propose a new approach, \textit{structured prompting}, that prompts autoregressive PLMs to probe for word- and span-level linguistics framed as sequence tagging tasks (Section \ref{sec:struct-prompting}).
+We propose a new approach, \textit{structured prompting}, that iteratively prompts autoregressive PLMs to probe for word- and span-level linguistics framed as sequence tagging tasks (Section \ref{sec:struct-prompting}).
 At timestep $t$, a label for the $t$-th word in the sequence is decoded from the LM; the model prediction is then fed back into the model along with the next word to progress to timestep $t+1$.
-We evaluate our approach on three sequence tagging tasks (POS tagging, sentence chunking, and NER).
-Our experiments show that PLMs can perform effective few-shot sequence tagging in the structured prompting setup, and that performance increases with demonstration set size and model size, consistent with other prompting methods (Section \ref{sec:results}).
+We evaluate our approach on three sequence tagging tasks: POS tagging, sentence chunking, and NER.
+Our experiments show that PLMs can perform effective few-shot sequence tagging in the structured prompting setup, and that performance increases with the demonstration set size and model size, consistent with other prompting methods (Section \ref{sec:results}).